jundalisay/superb/content/en/research/indian/gita/chapter-16.md

 ---
-title: "The Bhagavad-Gita"
+title: "The Divine and Non-Divine"
-heading: "Chapter 16 "
+heading: "Chapter 16"
 weight: 32
 author: "Vyasa"
 description: ""
 image: "/covers/gita.jpg"
-icon: "/flags/in.png"
+icon: "/avatars/krishna.png"
 ---

-Krishna.

-Fearlessness, singleness of soul, the will always to strive for wisdom; opened hand And governed appetites; and piety, And love of lonely study; humbleness, Uprightness, heed to injure nought which lives, truthfulness, slowness unto wrath, a mind That lightly letteth go what others prize;
+Fearlessness, singleness of soul, the will always to strive for wisdom

+opened hand and governed appetites; and piety, And love of lonely study; humbleness, Uprightness, heed to injure nought which lives, truthfulness, slowness unto wrath, a mind That lightly letteth go what others prize;

-And equanimity, and charity
-Which spieth no man's faults; and tenderness
-Towards all that suffer; a contented heart,
+equanimity, and charity which spieth no man's faults; and tenderness Towards all that suffer; a contented heart,
 Fluttered by no desires; a bearing mild,
 Modest, and grave, with manhood nobly mixed,